Chart Color Schemes

 Thornton - Millers Forest ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Thornton-Millers Forest was found to have a below average cultural diversity, with 88.5% of its population born in Australia, 93.3% being citizens, and 91.9% speaking English only at home.
-The predominant religion in Thornton-Millers Forest is Christianity, which comprises 56.9% of the population.
-This figure is similar to the regional average of 57.0%.
+Thornton-Millers Forest, surveyed in 2016, had 88.5% of its population born in Australia, with 93.3% being citizens and 91.9% speaking English only at home.
+Christianity was the predominant religion, accounting for 56.9%.
+This is similar to Rest of NSW's 57.0%.

 Frequently Asked Questions - Diversity